Protirus/OneMinuteWith/interviews/MikeGibson.md

 #### If a movie of your life were to be made, what would the soundtrack be?

-Beasty Boys -> Happy Mondays -> Rachmaninoff -> EDM -> Any Indy BUT Oasis -> Anything played on ZZZ -> An unhealthy addiction to Spotify peppered with Disney played at some un-holy speed.
+Beastie Boys -> Happy Mondays -> Rachmaninoff -> EDM -> Any Indy **BUT** Oasis -> Anything played on ZZZ -> An unhealthy addiction to Spotify peppered with Disney played at some un-holy speed.

 <br/>